John Millington Synge: Early work

 After graduating, Synge moved to Germany to study music.
-He stayed in Coblenz during 1893 and moved to Würzburg in January 1894.
-Owing partly to his shyness about performing in public, and partly to his doubt about his ability, he decided to abandon music and pursue his literary interests.
-He returned to Ireland in June 1894, and moved to Paris in January 1895 to study literature and languages at the Sorbonne.
+He stayed in Coblenz during 1893 before moving to Würzburg in January 1894.
+Because of his shyness about performing in public, coupled with his doubt about his own ability, he abandoned music to pursue his literary interests.
+He returned to Ireland in June 1894 before moving to Paris in January 1895 to study literature and languages at the Sorbonne.
 He met Cherrie Matheson during summer breaks with his family in Dublin.
 He proposed to her in 1895 and again the next year, but she turned him down on both occasions because of their differing views on religion.
-This rejection affected Synge greatly and reinforced his determination to spend as much time as possible outside Ireland.
+The rejections greatly affected him and reinforced his determination to move abroad.

 In 1896, he visited Italy to study the language before returning to Paris.
-He planned on making a career in writing about French authors for the English press.
-In that same year he met W. B. Yeats, who encouraged him to live for a while in the Aran Islands, and then return to Dublin and devote himself to creative work.
-In 1899 he joined with Yeats, Augusta, Lady Gregory, and George William Russell to form the Irish National Theatre Society, which later established the Abbey Theatre.
+He planned on a career in writing about French authors.
+That year he met W. B. Yeats who encouraged him to spend time on the Aran Islands, after which he returned to Dublin.
+In 1899 he joined Yeats, Augusta, Lady Gregory and George William Russell to form the Irish National Theatre Society, which later established the Abbey Theatre.
 He wrote some pieces of literary criticism for Gonne's Irlande Libre and other journals, as well as unpublished poems and prose in a decadent fin de siècle style.
 (These writings were eventually gathered in the 1960s for his Collected Works.)
 He also attended lectures at the Sorbonne by the noted Celtic scholar Henri d'Arbois de Jubainville.